J.D. Davis Preview, Player Props: Giants vs. Rockies

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in total hits (110) this season while batting .249 with 38 extra-base hits.
+- Davis leads San Francisco with 112 hits, batting .252 this season with 39 extra-base hits.

+- Davis will look to extend his four-game hitting streak.
+He's batting .368 with two homers over the course of his last outings.

-- Davis has an RBI in 38 of 129 games this season, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- In 39 games this year (30.0%), Davis has picked up an RBI, and in 14 of those games (10.8%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.